 Joe serves on the Property Management Advisory Board for Virginia Tech and the Board of Directors for the National Leased Housing Association.
 He is an active member of Cedar Springs Presbyterian Church and a volunteer with Boy Scouts of America.

 Joe earned a B.A. from Bob Jones University in Greenville, South Carolina and an M.B.A. from the Haslam College of Business at the University of Tennessee, Knoxville.
-He holds a Tennessee Affiliate Broker license.
+He holds a Tennessee Real Estate Broker license.

 Susan Howell is Senior Vice President of LHP Management, LLC, where she is responsible for compliance, training and policies and procedures as well as serving on LHP’s Leadership Team.
 Prior to joining the company in 1999, she held Area Manager and Vice President of Property Management positions at Wood Properties, Inc. in Knoxville, Tennessee.